Physics Professors Study Magnetism in 3 Dimensional Nanoscale Networks for Next Generation Information Storage

 “It is in principle possible to encode digital information into the magnetic state of the networks, by selectively addressing certain branches, and propagate it through the network for potential 3D magnetic memory and logic devices,” says Liu, senior author of the study and McDevitt Chair in physics.

 Such networks of magnetic nanowires may also find applications in brain-inspired neuromorphic computing.

 “The networks can host multi-state configurations that are discrete and repeatable, functioning as artificial synapses and neural networks.
 This may result in novel schemes for next-generation information processing,” says Yin.

-This work was a collaboration with University of California – Davis, University of Tennessee -Knoxville, Sandia National Laboratories and Lawrence Livermore National Laboratory, led by Edward Burks and Dustin Gilbert.
+This work was a collaboration with the University of California – Davis, University of Tennessee -Knoxville, Sandia National Laboratories, and Lawrence Livermore National Laboratory, led by Edward Burks and Dustin Gilbert.
 It was partly supported by grants from the National Science Foundation, Defense Threat Reduction Agency, Department of Energy and the nCORE SMART center, sponsored by the Semiconductor Research Corporation and the National Institute of Standards and Technology.